SamFissure/AI-that-Plays-Konane/README.md

 # Konane AI
 # Made by Sam (Robert) and documented by Tafroze.
-A.I. that plays Konane at a high level of expertise (Codeblocks/MinGW seem to be required to make this work.
-Bugs to fix... sigh)
+A.I. that plays Konane at a high level of expertise
 __________________________________________________________________________________________________________________________________
 Competition variation: